dreedyman/mstc-cloud-worker/README.md

 This tells `portForward` to look for pods that have names that start with `minio`, `mstc-work-queue` and `mstc-cloud-worker`, and map the ports respectively.
 Note that if there is more than one port you need to use an array `[]`.

+Also, the `namespace` item is optional.
+If not defined it defaults to `mstc-dev`.
+It's included here for completeness.

 The `portForwardStop` task looks for a file that contains the pids of the `kubectl` processes that `portForward` task created, and kills those processes.

 ## Running the Python Client
 The Python client is a test case.
-Just run `pytest`.
-However, you first need to build the test Docker image.
+You first need to build the test Docker image.
 You can do that in one of two ways:

 1. cd to the `src/test/python/mstc-cloud-worker` directory
 2. Run `poetry shell`
 3. Run `make dist`.
 This will create a Docker image containing the `mstc_cloud_worker/main.py` file.
 That simple app grabs environment variables, logs some messages, sleeps for 5 seconds and returns.

-Simpler way is to run `./gw pytest`.
-This also buiulds the docker image.
+Or, the simpler way is to run `gw makePythonDist` (or `gw mPD`).
+Also remember to run the `helmInstall` and `portForward` tasks before hand, or use `helm install` and `kubectl port-forward` commands accordingly.

-Before running `pytest` it is helpful to get a new terminal and follow the logs of the `mstc-cloud-worker`:
+Before running `pytest` you may want to get a new terminal and follow the logs of the `mstc-cloud-worker`:

 `kubectl logs -n mstc-dev mstc-cloud-worker-6ff966fdf9-b27ml --follow`